 You will find the name from the privileged EXEC mode.

 Step 3: Configure IP Addresses

 From this set, the actual setup process starts.
 If you are still in the privileged EXEC mode, then start the terminal configuration mode by entering the following commands.

 No IP domain lookup

 To prevent iOS from attempting any spelling mistakes that you make while converting into a domain name.
 If you enter the right domain name, then you can skip this step.

 After that, you need to set up the IP address for the LAN interface.
 To assign the interface an IP address, you need to type the following command:

 While setting the IP address properly, you need to set the WAN interface to use DHCP to identify its IP address at the same time.
-To obtain this, enter the below-mentioned commands which stated,
+To obtain this, enter the below-mentioned commands which state,

 IP address DHCP